xlii-chl/upload-artifact-with-wget/README.md

 This actions won't copy all the features of the original NodeJS version but please report differences on the main ones.

+### Requirements

+This action needs the following executables:

+* zip (unless you zip the artifact yourself)
+* wget (the full version : unfortunately, as of 2024-08-26, the busybox variant isn't capable of using the PUT method)

 ### Inputs

 ```yaml